andrewzamp/TropiCam-AI/README.md

 ## 📜 **Overview**

-Surveying arboreal wildlife in tropical rainforests has long been a challenging endeavor. **TropiCam 1.0** is the first machine learning-based solution specifically designed to automate the classification of **Neotropical arboreal mammals and birds** from camera-trap images.
+Surveying arboreal wildlife in tropical rainforests has long been a challenging endeavor. **TropiCam-AI** is the first machine learning-based solution specifically designed to automate the classification of **Neotropical arboreal mammals and birds** from camera-trap images.

-Built on the cutting-edge **ConvNeXt architecture**, TropiCam 1.0 provides unparalleled accuracy, flexibility, and ease of use for researchers and conservationists working to preserve biodiversity in the world's most ecologically diverse regions.
+Built on the cutting-edge **ConvNeXt architecture**, TropiCam-AI provides unparalleled accuracy, flexibility, and ease of use for researchers and conservationists working to preserve biodiversity in the world's most ecologically diverse regions.

 ### Key features
 - 🐒 Automated classification of **70+ arboreal species**.